dcarpintero/taxonomy-completion/README.md

 ### 5.3 Inference Chain using LangChain Expression Language

-This section illustrates how to compose a topic modeling pipeline using the [LangChain Expression Language (LCEL)](https://python.langchain.com/docs/expression_language/).
+This section illustrates how to compose a topic modeling pipeline using [LangChain Expression Language (LCEL)](https://python.langchain.com/docs/expression_language/) to render our prompt template into LLM input, and parse the inference output as `JSON`:

 ```python
 from langchain.chains import LLMChain